Skip to main content

 You must provide a Display Name for your new provider.
 This is shown on login forms to let users choose the correct SSO Provider.

-There are 3 ways to connect to your SAML provider.
-Choosing the correct method depends on your requirements.
+There are three ways to connect to your SAML provider.
+The right method depends on your requirements.
 The Metadata URL is the simplest option because it automatically handles updates like certificate renewals or changes to service provider URLs.
 If you don't need automatic updates, you can connect to your provider by authenticating with Metadata XML.
-We also support using a Certificate Fingerprint, which gives more control over updates but requires more effort to manage in the long-term.
+We also support using a Certificate Fingerprint, which gives more control over updates but requires more effort to manage over the long term.

 Using Metadata URL